 - Spark Executor: A process that is started on worker nodes that runs in memory or disk your job submission

-To begin with, we will start with a bit of context on how Spark jobs work whether you are using Spark submit or Talend.
+To begin with, we will start with some context on how Spark jobs work either using Spark submit or Talend.
 In Spark jobs, there is always a “driver” that sets up and coordinates your Spark job.
-The Spark driver, in this case, sets up the configuration that is going to be used by your job such as the Spark master to connect to or how much memory is going to be allocated to your Spark executors.
+The Spark driver, in this case, sets up the configuration that is going to be used by your job such as the spark master to connect to or how much memory is going to be allocated to your Spark executors.
 Thus, Talend does the equivalent of a Spark submit as in the premise that there is always a Spark driver that sets up and coordinates your Spark job.

 Now, when you do a Spark submit from within the Hadoop cluster, some of the configuration information is retrieved from your cluster configuration files.
 Since Talend Studio is not always on a Hadoop cluster, we need to provide this information within our job in the studio so that it is aware of the settings it can use.

-If either Spark submit or a Talend job is used to submit your job to Spark, there are 3 modes offered depending on your Hadoop cluster configuration.
-Based on the Spark documentation here is the 3 different modes (http://spark.apache.org/docs/latest/cluster-overview.html):
+If either Spark submit or a Talend job is used to submit your job to Spark, there are three modes offered depending on your Hadoop cluster configuration.
+Based on the Spark documentation here is the 3three different modes (http://spark.apache.org/docs/latest/cluster-overview.html):

 1. Standalone: In this mode, there is a Spark master that the Spark Driver submits the job to and Spark executors running on the cluster to process the jobs